MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/single-project-msix.md

     2. Select **Text File**, name the new file **launchSettings.json**, and click **Add**.
 Make sure the new file is in the **Properties** folder of your application project.

-    3. Copy the following settings to the new file.
+    3. Copy the following settings into the new file.
 You're free to change the values as needed for your scenario.
 The **MyApp** value can be any string; it doesn't need to match the name of your application.

         ```json
         {